Bunty Aur Babli: Critical response

-Influence

-Bunty Aur Babli not only made an impact at the box office but also left a significant cultural imprint.
-The stylized portrayal of con artists inspired several real-life criminal cases across India, where individuals cited the film as an influence on their methods.

-One notable incident involved Sushant and Kajal, a married couple from Darjeeling, who used a photo frame scam to defraud businesses and explicitly referenced the film when caught.
-Another couple, Suresh and Rekha, mirrored the film’s tactics in their fraudulent activities and admitted to drawing inspiration from the characters.
-In yet another case, Shahnaaz Bano and her brother-in-law Sajid Ahmed were arrested for using disguises to shoplift and smuggle luxury items, echoing Bunty and Babli’s methods.
+Bunty Aur Babli received generally positive reviews from critics.
+Jaspreet Pandohar of the BBC calls the film having "more energy than a dozen Duracell bunnies" and notes the lack of screen time for the pair.

 Soundtrack

 The soundtrack for Bunty Aur Babli was composed by the musical trio Shankar–Ehsaan–Loy, with lyrics by Gulzar and Blaaze.
 It was released on 15 April 2005 under the Yash Raj Music label.
 Initially, A. R. Rahman was approached to compose the music, having previously collaborated with director Shaad Ali on Saathiya (2002), but he declined due to scheduling conflicts.

 The album featured energetic dance numbers and romantic tracks, performed onscreen by lead actors Abhishek Bachchan and Rani Mukerji.
 The song "Kajra Re", featuring Aishwarya Rai in a special appearance alongside the Bachchans, became a major hit and was especially praised for its choreography and visual appeal.

 According to Box Office India, the soundtrack sold approximately 1.9 million units, making it the second highest-selling Hindi film album of 2005.